keptn/lifecycle-toolkit/docs/docs/use-cases/keda.md

 As we can see in this example, by setting the `url` field, we are now referring to the `KeptnMetric` and fetch it from the Keptn Metrics Operator.
-KEDA will scale up our application, until our target value or `1` is reached, or we hit the maximum number of replicas which is `3` in this example.
+KEDA will scale up our application, until our target value of `1` is reached, or we hit the maximum number of replicas which is `3` in this example.

 If the load of the application is high enough, we will be able to see